 v. to generate anonymous statistical data;

-All conversations in the COMMUNITY FEED, MODERATOR and CARE NAVIGATION MESSAGES are electronically stored at the time of posting.
+All conversations in the COMMUNITY FEED and MODERATOR MESSAGES are electronically stored at the time of posting.

 HSM will use all reasonable endeavours and appropriate technical and organisational safeguards to maintain the security of Personal Information (including Health Information) it collects against unauthorised access, modification or disclosure and to make DAYBREAK as secure as possible against unauthorised access of MEMBERS’ personal information.
 Data transmissions over the Internet cannot be guaranteed to be fully and absolutely secure.
 DAYBREAK has security measures in place designed to protect against the loss, misuse and alteration of the information under our control.

-Security measures include the encryption of COMMUNITY FEED posts, MODERATION AND CARE NAVIGATION MESSAGES and other self-reported data during transmission and at rest.
+Security measures include the encryption of COMMUNITY FEED posts and MODERATION MESSAGES and other self-reported data during transmission and at rest.
 HSM uses standard Secure Socket Layer encryption that encodes these posts and transcripts during transmission.
 All posts and transcripts are maintained on secure services for a period of time, as defined by relevant laws.

 Access to stored data is protected by multi-layer security controls including firewalls, role-based access controls and passwords.
-MEMBERS accept that all conversations in the COMMUNITY FEED, with MODERATORS or CARE NAVIGATORS or in blogs are electronically stored at the time of posting/sharing in the COMMUNITY FEED, or with MODERATORS or CARE NAVIGATORS and that these records are retained and may contain PERSONAL or, HEALTH INFORMATION which has been voluntarily provided by MEMBERS.
+MEMBERS accept that all conversations in the COMMUNITY FEED, with MODERATORS or in blogs are electronically stored at the time of posting/sharing in the COMMUNITY FEED, or with MODERATORS and that these records are retained and may contain PERSONAL or, HEALTH INFORMATION which has been voluntarily provided by MEMBERS.

 HSM cannot ensure or warrant that MEMBERS’ PERSONAL or HEALTH INFORMATION will always be secure during transmission or protected from unauthorised access during storage therefore MEMBERS provide such information on DAYBREAK at their own risk.